 Resilience Strategies for Regions (REGILIENCE)

 In terms of support, REGILIENCE will provide wide dissemination of the solutions and approaches within networks, regional authorities and key stakeholders, including civil society organisations and citizens.
-Overall, we plan for almost 700 specific activities, including 8 large network events, 52 workshops/webinars, 30 twinning, 300 helpdesk, 10 testing, and 40 media activities, amongst others.
-These aim to share experiences, learn from failure, provide guidance and disseminate knowledge and tools which will be developed by REGILIENCE, such as the Resilience Fundamentals Course, a citizen Resilience Scan Tool, information about resilience funding and financing, including recommendations for the inclusion of climate resilience in the national and regional plans for the EU Recovery Package and the Multiannual Finance Framework, on overcoming barriers and obstacles, maladaptation and the running of 10 tests for innovative public-private partnership approaches; as well as the findings from the Innovation Packages under subtopic 1 of the call.
+Overall, almost 700 specific activities are planned, including 8 large network events, 52 workshops/webinars, 30 twinning, 300 helpdesks, 10 testing, and 40 media activities, amongst others.
+These aim to share experiences, learn from failures, provide guidance and disseminate knowledge and tools which will be developed by REGILIENCE.
+For instance, the Resilience Fundamentals Course, a citizen Resilience Scan Tool, information about resilience funding and financing, including recommendations for mainstreaming climate resilience in national and regional plans for the EU Recovery Package and the Multiannual Finance Framework.
+Furthermore, overcoming barriers and obstacles as well as maladaptation will be addressed.
+10 tests for innovative public-private partnership approaches will be conducted and findings from the Innovation Packages under subtopic 1 of the call will be incorporated.

 start: